sandbox-bio/sandbox.bio/src/content/makefile-intro/steps/Step11.md

 <!-- TOPIC: Pattern substitution -->

-Unfortunately, the explict vs implicit pattern we ran into has another caveat: `make` will not evaluate implicit rules for phony targets.
+Unfortunately, the explicit vs implicit pattern we ran into has another caveat: `make` will not evaluate implicit rules for phony targets.
 No implicit rules _yet_, but we _can_ still streamline our rules using builtin functions.